-Zaun has achieved security ratings to LPS 1175 for a range of its fencing systems from the Loss Prevention Certification Board (LPCB) which was tested by the Buildings Research Establishment.
+Zaun has achieved security LPS ratings to LPS 1175 for a range of its fencing systems from the Loss Prevention Certification Board (LPCB), which the Buildings Research Establishment tested.

 Our HiSec Super10 fencing system is believed to be the first single mesh to be certified to Security Rating 2 (certificate number 1164a/01) and entered into the Red Book for LPS 1175: Issue 7.

 Two further Zaun security fencing systems have achieved Security Rating 1: Duo8 installed into the ground or on base plates and with standard clamp bars, both with and without cranked mesh; and Zaun’s HiSec 358 system with either over-lapped mesh and clamp bar or a wide clamp bar with two-column fixings.

 The certification detail is critical to the rigour of the LPCB Red Book (www.redbooklive.com), which is fast becoming the industry benchmark as it continually monitors that customers for its rigorous attack testing receive the product as certified.

 Products approved by LPCB have been rigorously tested in programmes designed to evaluate resistance to deliberate attack.
 It is important to ensure that specifiers only select products covered by the scope detailed on the approval certificate since products outside that scope may not provide an equivalent level of security.